bitnami/containers/bitnami/ruby-min/README.md

-# Bitnami package for Ruby minimal
+# Bitnami Secure Image for Ruby minimal

 ## What is Ruby minimal?